SHA888/WeKnoRust/mcp-server/INSTALL.md

 ```

 ### Adding new features
-1. Add new API methods in `WeKnowRustClient`
+1. Add new API methods in `WeKnoRustClient`
 2. Register new tools in `handle_list_tools()`
 3. Implement tool logic in `handle_call_tool()`
 4. Update docs and tests